mpandres/updevcamp/content/trackpost/15a-project2.md

 # What to Do

+*Make sure to use git (just like last time) to save and commit your files*

 So it turns out that our schema is just that, a schema - and our actual database is still empty.
 Thankfully, we can apply the schema to our database through flask.
 Open up a terminal and run the following command:

 ~~~bash